OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/experiments/07-relay-controlling-circuits.md

 The switch used here is an SPDT switch - Single Pole, Dual Throw.
 Single pole means there's a single power source being switched, dual throw means the power is always connected to one output or the other.
 The middle pin is the power input, and the two pins on the side are the outputs.
 Here we'll just use a single output, leaving the other as open circuit.

->In this tutorial, we'll be using the power supplied by our Dock due to easy access.
+>In this expriment, we'll be using the power supplied by our Dock due to easy access.
 Feel free to try using different power supply methods, but take note you may need voltage dropping resistors for higher powered supplies to avoid burning out the buzzer.
 If you're not confident it'll turn out well, you can just go along with our setup - it'll work for sure!

 <!-- // DONE: add a note that you should only try this if you're confident in your abilities -->